 It is critical that we make any wage adjustments sustainably.
 The 2021-22 budget that has been recommended for approval by the Finance Committee includes restoring wages to the 2019-20 levels based on previous wage assumptions.
 With guidance from Dr. Hoffmans, I have carefully and fairly documented the equivalent positions of each VCF employee according to the classified salary schedules and descriptions posted on the VCCCD website.
-Though we cannot afford to bring everyone to 100% of these wages, we can sustainably aim for a minimum of 79% of the final "target."
-Using a minimum 79% target would result in increases for most, and appropriate larger increases for some who were more under paid than others.
-Please understand that restoring my salary to the 2019-20 levels puts my wage at 84% of my target.
-This recommendation and request will NOT result in additional wages for me other than restoring my salary to a pre-pandemic level as proposed in the recommended FY2021-22 budget.
+Though we cannot afford to bring everyone to 100% of these wages, we can, in good faith, sustainably increase rates by a minimum percentage of the final "target" for full-time employees and provide an equitable increase for all part-time employees.

-The added cost of all of these changes (including CalPERS pension, benefits, and payroll taxes) adds \$140k in expenses to our recommended current budget.
-Twenty-six thousand (\$26k) of that is related to my proposed part-time administrative assistant that I have asked for in my contract to come from our reserves for the first two years of employment.
-That means we would spend the remaining \$117k available from the second draw PPP in FY2021-22.
-In FY2022-23 and beyond, this additional revenue will be more than paid for with the expected increased revenue from the Marketplace when it settles into a post-pandemic normal operational state.
+The added maximum recommended sustainable cost of all these changes (including CalPERS pension, benefits, and payroll taxes) adds \$117k in expenses to our recommended current budget.
+We would be funded by the remaining \$117k available from the second draw PPP in FY2021-22.
+In FY2022-23 and beyond, this additional revenue will be more than paid for with the expected increased annual revenue from the Marketplace when it settles into a post-pandemic normal operational state.